Visuals to communicate research topics

 From June to November 2021, I was contracted by the Gay Project to develop ‘Crossroads’ – a small research project where I completed qualitative interviews of LGBTQ+ people of colour in Cork.
 The name was suggested by another queer activist to hint at the Irish tradition of meeting people at actual crossroads from different areas.

-Using the analytical and research approaches I learned during my Master’s programme in African Studies I wanted to provide a contemporary look into how certain people experienced life in Cork and to understand where attitudes of discrimination came from.
-Often we get caught in what is being said, but not why it is being said.
+Using the analytical and research approaches I learned during my Master’s programme in African Studies, I wanted to provide a contemporary look into how certain people experienced life in Cork and to describe attitudes of discrimination met.

 3D-animation and compositing

-Ceremoniously, my last project in Copenhagen before moving to Ireland.
-I animated graphics for a product launch by a well-known Danish brand.
+Ceremoniously my last project in Copenhagen before moving to Ireland.
+I animated graphics from two angles for a product launch event by a well-known Danish brand.
 Two artists had developed a physical 3-metres tall inverted pyramid sculpture suspended from the ceiling at the launch venue.